scrollytelling/app/README.md

 ## Deploying new analytics

-Copy one of the existing analytics folders: `cp -r app/views/widgets/analytics/volkskrant app/views/widgets/analytics/NAME`.

-Change the contents of both files, head and body.
-They must both remain present.
-Use HTML comments if you don't have a script to render here.

-Then, add the new account to the list in `config/initializers/pageflow.rb`.
+Add the new account to the list in `config/initializers/pageflow.rb`.
 This will register it for the account only.

+Create a new directory in `app/views/widgets/analytics` and place two partials in it: one for the header and one for the body.
+Most files must be present, but can be empty.

 Add the widget translations to `en.yml` and any other localization file you have active.